 My First Recorded Novel Attempt 9/28/13

-Today, I'm going to write about recent developments in my future plans.
-But first, I would like to point out that they have now released two teasers for Mockingjay: Part 1.
-These propoganda-style teasers are so creepily awesome.
-The first one leans enough on the creepy side that I can't bring myself to rewatch it, but the second one is both awesome and creepy, so.
-Here it is, in case you haven't seen it yet:
+I would first like to point out that they've released two teasers for Mockingjay: Part 1!
+These propaganda-style videos are so creepily awesome.
+The first one leans enough on the creepy side that I can't bring myself to rewatch it, but the second one is both awesome and creepy, so here it is, in case you haven't seen it yet:

 It's July!
-This month is Camp NaNo, which I've decided to give a go, though on a more casual basis than regular NaNo.
+This month is Camp NaNoWriMo, which I've decided to give a go, though on a more casual basis than regular NaNo.
 Seems fitting for a "summer camp", right?
-I'm going to be editing DUTIFUL for 45,000 words, and then writing more of SORROWFUL for 25,000 words, adding up to a 70,000 word goal.
-Casually.
+I'm going to be editing #AfterworldStory2 for 45,000 words and then writing more of #AfterworldStory3 for 25,000 words, adding up to a 70,000 word goal.
 My profile's here, if you're interested!

-So now, to fit with the spirit of the upcoming Independence Day, let's have some American-themed humor, shall we?
-Thanks for reading, and come back next time for a post about libraries!
+To fit with the spirit of Independence Day, let's have some American-themed humor, shall we?
+Thanks for reading!

 Why I Hate James Pat...